KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo: Found `Magic Mirror` in file `MMM-3Day-Forecast.js`: Replace it with `MagicMirror²`.
 2. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-AareGuru by buge](https://github.com/buge/MMM-AareGuru)